jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/support.md

 ## Stay informed

-News about Cognitive Services is collected in the [Cognitive Services blog](https://azure.microsoft.com/blog/topics/cognitive-services/).
+News about Cognitive Research Technologies is collected in the [Cognitive Research Technologies blog](https://azure.microsoft.com/blog/topics/cognitive-services/).
 For the latest information about the Speech service, track the [Speech service blog](https://azure.microsoft.com/blog/tag/speech-service/).

 ## Release notes